fmaguire/mag_sim_paper/manuscript.md

 #### Genomic Islands

-GIs were poorly assembled and correctly binned across methods (Fig. @fig:gis), although unlike plasmids different methods were generally more equivalent.
+GIs were poorly assembled and correctly binned across methods (Fig. @fig:gis), although unlike plasmids, the performance of different methods were generally less variable.
 Assembly of GIs with >50% coverage was consistently poor (37.8-44.1%) with metaSPAdes outperforming the other two assembly approaches.
 For the CONCOCT and maxbin2 binning tools, all GIs that were assembled were assigned to a bin, although the proportion of binned GIs that were correctly binned was lower than for DASTool and MetaBAT2.
 DASTool, MetaBAT2 and CONCOCT did not display the same precipitous drop between those assembled and those correctly binned as was observed for plasmids.